 The eACD system is provided in four levels of service that accommodate basic through complex requirements.
 The levels of service are described on the Automated Call Distribution Rates(eACD) page.

 eACD service provides programmable features that benefit call processing, agents, and management.
 For a full list of features, please refer to the Features (Enhanced Tier) page.

 - eACD distributes incoming calls in the order of arrival to the first available agent.
 The system answers each call immediately and, if necessary, holds it in queue with custom or generic announcements until it can be directed to the next available call center agent.
 Balancing the workload among agents ensures that each caller receives prompt and professional service.

 - The Stanford eACD system does far more than simply process calls in sequence.
 You can design it to provide different kinds of treatment to different callers.
 For example, departments can use eACD to give priority handling to patients (or clients) calling long distance, or to distinguish help desk callers placing orders from those seeking technical support.

-To request a new eACD Call Center, submit a HelpSU request.
-A University IT service consultant dedicated to your deployment will contact you to start the planning, design, and implementation of your call center.
+To a setup a new eACD Call Center, a University IT service consultant will be dedicated to your deployment to help you plan, design, and implement your call center.
 To request, help from a consultant, follow the links below:

 - SHC and SCH affiliates: submit a HelpSU request.

 eACD service is monitored 24x7 for performance and component failures.

 - Client Setup Questions - Use this questionnaire to make crucial decisions to help you design your department's call flow.